darkpills/blackserial/README.md

 And then fuzz the whole JSON body with Burp:
 ![Example of JSON payload with burp intruder](images/burp-intruder-json-example.png)

-For manually input XML or JSON payloads in repeater, generates gadgets with 1 file by payload:
+For manually input XML or JSON payloads in Burp Repeater, generates gadgets with 1 file by payload:
 ```
 python3 blackserial.py -s csharp -o1 --output ./payloads-dir/ -i ddumqtbjx6q509qib6tiuiyds4yvmlaa.oastify.com
 ```

-List all supported gadget chains:
+Current list of all supported gadget chains:
 ```
 python3 blackserial.py -s all -l